 R-22 Supplies Very Limited in 2017

-Suppliers and Distributors are already prepping for the industries limited R-22 supply.
-Suppliers will soon limit the amount of R-22 that any contractor may purchase thus creating a supply and demand scenario that will fuel major price increases.
-Prices are sure to skyrocket and consumers will have a hard time paying for a commodity that will easily reach $100 per pound in the coming year.
+Suppliers and distributors are already prepping for the industries’ limited R-22 supply.
+Suppliers will soon limit the amount of R-22 that any contractor may purchase, thus creating a supply and demand scenario that will fuel significant price increases.
+Prices are sure to skyrocket, and consumers will have a hard time paying for a commodity that will easily reach $100 per pound in the coming year.
 We anticipate that this aggressive reduction ruling by the EPA will result in existing inventory to be drawn down at an accelerated rate as A/C contractors attempt to build their stock and hold on to their inventory in anticipation of limited supplies.

 Consumers Must Replace Old R-22 Equipment Soon!

-Based on current pricing of R-22 and limited availability consumers have little recourse but to start the process of replacing their old inefficient air conditioners before the Mad Rush Begins!
-Consumers that choose to wait it out will be paying higher prices and may find themselves on a waiting list for their much needed installation.
-Time has run out for R-22 and replacing your old Air Conditioner is no longer an option but a simple necessity that you cannot live without!
+Based on the current pricing of R-22 and limited availability, consumers have little recourse but to replace their old inefficient air conditioners before the Mad Rush Begins!
+Unfortunately, consumers that choose to wait it out will be paying higher prices and may find themselves on a waiting list for their much-needed installation.
+Time has run out for R-22, and replacing your old Air Conditioner is no longer an option but a simple necessity that you cannot live without!